GavMorrow/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-The Husky Maps Project from CSE 373 with Kevin Lin at the University of Washington
+The Husky Maps Project from CSE 373 with Kevin Lin at the University of Washington.
+Feel free to use this to take inspiration from, but **Not** to plagiarize especially if taking the course.